Baggykiin/Netstack/README.md

 should be evaluated next.

-A statement may also be evaluated manually, using the `eval` command, which pulls a statement from the top of the stack and evaluates it.
+A statement may also be evaluated manually, using the `eval` command, which pulls a statement from the top of the stack and evaluates it:

+	(statement) eval

 Literals
 -------------